seriousm4x/.dotfiles/README.md

 ### VirtualBox

-Make sure to set the display controller to `VMSVGA` for auto resizing features.
+Make sure to set the display controller to `VMSVGA` and turn off 3d acceleration for auto resizing features.